lesserkuma/256M_ROM_Builder/README.md

 ROM and save data can be written and read using a [GBxCart RW v1.4+](https://www.gbxcart.com/) device by insideGadgets and the [FlashGBX](https://github.com/lesserkuma/FlashGBX) software.

+## Thanks
+Thanks to Ausar for help with the Chinese version

 ## Screenshots

 <img src="https://raw.githubusercontent.com/lesserkuma/256M_ROM_Builder/master/.github/screen.png" alt="" />